toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 Then use the <code>.describe()</code> method to generate some basic stats and see the full scope of the numerical columns within the dataset.
 Taking this approach let's us identify some early outliers by comparing the maximum and minimum values with the mean and quartile values.
 </p>

 <p style="line-height: 150%;">I still can't quite get over how quick this is to perform in Pandas, it would've taken at least 10 to 15 minutes in Lotus 123.
+This ease and speed is great but the advantage of doing it "old school" is that you quickly gain some familiarity and feel for the underlying raw data as you're almost forced to scroll through and eyeball the records one-by-one.
+I'll admit though, this may not be practically possible with the size of datasets Data Scientists are more used to interrogating today.
 </p>

 <br/>